 Adapting to a life without cocaine is a shock to the body.
 In the early stage’s clients struggle to complete the smallest of tasks as they feel severely fatigued.
 The initial onslaught is exhausting, and the reason why many people in this stage of detox see no other way but to relapse.

 Cocaine use gradually wears away at the human immune system and it causes irregular sleeping patterns, restlessness and poor, unbalanced diets.
 All of these symptoms come in different intensities at different times in the detox process.
-At Brazos Recovery Services, our professional team and approved medical care help clients manage and mitigate symptoms as much as possible.
+At Brazos Recovery, our professional team and approved medical care help clients manage and mitigate symptoms as much as possible.

 The psychological withdrawal symptoms from cocaine can seem overwhelming.
 During the detox process, many clients will succumb to extreme paranoia, hallucinations, anxiety and a constant craving for the next ‘hit.’
 Cocaine directly affects the brain’s ability to operate, and is why detoxing alone can be so challenging.
 When withdrawing from cocaine, clients will often feel they cannot live without it and is what forces so many to relapse.

 Other psychological symptoms of cocaine withdrawal can include: